1. Can the general public access CM/ECF to electronically file documents?

 18. I don’t like the login and password assigned by the court.
 Can I pick my own?

 You may change your password; however, for tracking purposes, the ability to change your login has been disabled.
+To do so: Go to the CM/ECF login screen then click on the link to request a new password.

 19. I am having trouble logging in.
 After I enter my login and password and then click on Login, a message appears stating I did not Logout the last time I used CM/ECF.